How to Prune Basil From Top to Bottom

 Prepare for End of Season

-Basil is intolerant of cold weather and can die back or develop black spots when night time temperatures dip just into the lower 40s.
+Basil is intolerant of cold weather and can die back or develop black spots when nighttime temperatures dip just into the lower 40-degree Fahrenheit range.

 As autumn weather approaches you may want to harvest the entire basil plant and dry or freeze the leaves for use during the off-season.